ericdcobb/NotesService/README.txt

 In order to get up and running quickly, I built this sample NotesService Java application by starting with a Maven Archetype.
 Specifically, I used: jersey-quickstart-grizzly2 (version 2.18).

+The REST implementation is provided by Jersey, an open source framework that meets JAX-RS specification.
+The JSON provider is MOXy (all but provided by Jersey and the Maven Archetype I selected).
+The archetype also includes Grizzly, a lightweight HTTP container.
+My sample code would need to be repackaged in order to run in a Servlet container (like Tomcat).

-It's very easy to test and run from the project root.
+It is very easy to test and run from the project root.
+To compile and execute the JUnit tests I have provided,
-To run-test, execute: mvn clean test
+     execute: mvn clean test
+To start the application and embedded Grizzyly container,
-To run, execute: mvn exec:java
+     execute: mvn exec:java

 Grizzly is set to run on port 8080 by default.
 You may access the 'notes' API at http://localhost:8080/api/notes.